 Alternatives to Cable TV

-Sling TV is basically internet television.
+Sling TV offers a couple of different plans based on what you want.
 You can buy television packages of different numbers of channels.
 You stream the channels live.
 They have some On Demand type content as well.

 - They have two “standard” packages: